hotwheelsandhighheels/getbrain/About.md

 # About

 ### Solicitations
 Because I am one person and a poet and have financial anxiety, I will not be accepting unsolicited submissions.
-First and foremost, I'd like to be able to pay my writers even if all I can give is an andrew jackson.
+Most importantly, I'd like to be able to pay my writers even if all I can give is an andrew jackson.

 That said, if you fit the vibe _crash into me_.